Automated Google Smart Shopping campaigns

 You may need to wait a couple of weeks before you start evaluating the Smart Shopping campaign performance.
 As Google Smart Shopping uses machine learning, it takes time for it to optimize your campaign for your specific budget, products, and audience.

-Note that the Free Listings in the Google Shopping tab is a rather new Google offering, so currently there is limited performance reporting available for free ads.
+Free Listings in the Google Shopping tab is a rather new Google offering, so currently there is limited performance reporting available for free ads.

 It's quite natural to search Google for your products after launching a Shopping Ads campaign.
 The breadth of your search depends on the level of detail in your product description and attributes in your Ecwid store.
 Generally, we do not recommend searching for your own ads because: